Taiwan independence movement: Martial law period

-The Anti-communist Kuomintang leader Chiang Kai-shek, President of the Republic of China on Taiwan, believed the Americans were going to plot a coup against him along with Taiwan Independence.
+The anti-communist KMT leader Chiang Kai-shek, President of the ROC on Taiwan, believed that the Americans were going to plot a coup against him in collusion with Taiwan independence activists.
 In 1950, Chiang Ching-kuo became director of the secret police, which he remained until 1965.
 Chiang also considered some people who were friends to Americans to be his enemies.
 An enemy of the Chiang family, Wu Kuo-chen, was kicked out of his position of governor of Taiwan by Chiang Ching-kuo and fled to America in 1953.
-Chiang Ching-kuo, educated in the Soviet Union, initiated Soviet style military organization in the Republic of China Military, reorganizing and Sovietizing the political officer corps, surveillance, and Kuomintang party activities were propagated throughout the military.
+Chiang Ching-kuo, educated in the Soviet Union, initiated Soviet style military organization in the ROC Military.
+He reorganized and Sovietized the political officer corps, surveillance, and KMT party activities.
 Opposed to this was Sun Li-jen, who was educated at the American Virginia Military Institute.
-Chiang orchestrated the controversial court-martial and arrest of General Sun Li-jen in August 1955, for plotting a coup d'état with the American CIA against his father Chiang Kai-shek and the Kuomintang.
+Chiang orchestrated the controversial court-martial and arrest of General Sun Li-jen in August 1955, for plotting a coup d'état with the American CIA against his father Chiang Kai-shek and the KMT.
 The CIA allegedly wanted to help Sun take control of Taiwan and declare its independence.

 During the martial law era lasting until 1987, discussion of Taiwan independence was forbidden in Taiwan, at a time when recovery of the mainland and national unification were the stated goals of the ROC.
 During that time, many advocates of independence and other dissidents fled overseas, and carried out their advocacy work there, notably in Japan and the United States.
 Part of their work involved setting up think tanks, political organizations, and lobbying networks in order to influence the politics of their host countries, notably the United States, the ROC's main ally at the time, though they would not be very successful until much later.
 Within Taiwan, the independence movement was one of many dissident causes among the intensifying democracy movement of the 1970s, which culminated in the 1979 Kaohsiung Incident.
-The Democratic Progressive Party (DPP) was eventually formed to represent dissident causes.
+The DPP was eventually formed to represent dissident causes.